C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 * HindIII (aagctt),
 * SmaI (cccggg)

-have recogition sites in sv40?
+have recogition sites in sv40 (just answer by True or False)?

 for the enzymes which have a recognition site can you give their positions?